project-open-data/project-open-data.github.io/licensing-resources.md

 ###[National Aeronautics and Space Administration ESDSWG Open Source Working Group](https://earthdata.nasa.gov/esdswg#OpenSourceWorkingGroup-MissionStatement)

-The National Aeronuatics and Space Administration's Earth Science Data System Working Groups are chartered to provide recommendations and guidance to the NASA data center community (missions, archives, etc.) in Earth science including standards, technical infusion, recommendations in open source and software reuse and in big data.
+The National Aeronuatics and Space Administration (NASA)  Earth Science Data System Working Groups (ESDSWG) are chartered to provide recommendations and guidance to the NASA data center community (missions, archives, etc.) in Earth science including standards, technical infusion, recommendations in open source and software reuse and in big data.
 The Open Source Working Group within this organization promotes the consumption and production of